fireship-io/fireship.io/hugo/content/courses/javascript/node-basics.md

 }
 ```

-Another file can use this code by importing it.
+Another file can use this code by importing it:

 ```javascript
 const { hello } = require('./cool.js');